-- Start the AMGA process.
+Start the AMGA process.
 Certification is your route to making guiding a career, a real job, with a real wage.
-See the program flowchart.
+See the program flowchart below.

 Joe's Process to Becoming a Mountain Guide

 Receiving my pin took 11 years.
 Mostly because the courses, exams and training were time consuming and expensive.
 I also took several years off to try other work.
 With each AMGA course and exam, the guiding work and pay became better and better.

 1998: My certification process began when I was hired by the American Alpine Institute in Bellingham, Washington.
 Michael Powers, then the president of the AMGA, gave us three weeks of guide training before work started.
 This was the equivalent of the AMGA Alpine Guide Course.
 A nice incentive to cut your teeth at the American Alpine Institute!